jamiealter25/obsidian/Python.md

 ### Module 2 - Data Types
 - When you give a value to Python, it has a **type** — it helps Python understand what the value is and how to treat it.
-- we'll see how to assign Data Types in 'Module 0 - User Input'
+- we'll see how to assign Data Types in '**Module 4 - User Input**'
 	- #example
 	- `name = "Khalid"` --> Text  # str  (String)
 	- `age = 25` --> Whole numbers  # int (short for integer)